LandonPowell/sublation/README.md

-# sublation
+# Sublation

-The Sublation imageboard software, used on https://board.seafour.pro
+The Sublation imageboard software, used on https://board.seafour.pro/